byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

     * There are some block errors.
 Script seems ok
   * DDRROWHAMMER
     * review the UART log - some odd commands occuring (incorrect addr2)
-    * Note that the bios boot will start on its own - no need to run the bios_console.py script.
-It just takes a bit for the first prompt to occur
-    (first console is not catching - need to fix)
+    * Need to fix script so that it can boot on its own.
+Right now it only works when it has booted previously
     * Is there a way to start the server in the script so we can do everything in the script? (i.e., repower, start server, and then start script)
     *